muldjord/boris/data/behavs/README.md

 ### Options and flags
 Options or flags, one per line of any of the following:
-* title=<STRING>: The title used by the behaviour when right-clicking Boris
+* title=&lt;STRING&gt;: The title used by the behaviour when right-clicking Boris
-* category=<STRING>: The category this behaviour is categorically categorized into:
+* category=&lt;STRING&gt;: The category this behaviour is categorically categorized into:
   * Health: Used for behaviours that heal Boris.
 He will not choose these on his own
   * Energy: Boris will choose from this category when he is low on energy / sleepy
   * Hunger: Boris will choose from this category when he is hungry